NEW THIS SEASON!

 Boat & Gear Recommendations

-Boat & Gear Recommendations: please replace with: For this trip, we recommend PLASTIC sit-in kayaks of 14 feet or more in length equipped with a rudder or skeg and a spray skirt.
+Boat & Gear Recommendations: For this trip, we recommend PLASTIC sit-in kayaks of 14 feet or more in length equipped with a rudder or skeg and a spray skirt.
 There are several shoals including "Look and Tremble" rapids.
 You should also have solid kayaking, rescue, wet exit, and swimming skills.
 If you have any questions about the kind of environment you will encounter on this trip, please contact Bill Richards at Bill Richards at email@example.com

 Paddle Florida Policies